Hypernuclear matter in strong magnetic field: Model

-In the presence of magnetic field, the motion of the charged particles is Landau quantized in the perpendicular direction to the magnetic field.
-With the given gauge choice for ${\vec {\cal B}}$ described above, the positive energy solution for any charged particle is given by
+In the presence of the magnetic field, the motion of the charged particles is Landau quantized in the direction perpendicular to the magnetic field.
+We choose the coordinate axes in such a way that ${B}$ is along $z$-axis.
+Then, the single particle energy of any charged particle at $n$-th Landau level is given by

-where $p_x$, $p_z$ are the components of momentum along $x$ and $z$ directions respectively, $E_n$ the energy at the $n$th Landau level and $U_s$ the suitable spinor.
-For positively charged baryons, up and down spinors are given by